nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-19-java21-virtualthreads.md

 - creating an array of threads and
 - joining with each of them explicitly.

 In JDK 21 (officially supporting Virtual threads), the ExecutorService is "**Autocloseable**".

-which means if you use the try with resource block, the close method will be called on the ExecutorService at the end of the block and this will wait till all the virtual threads are terminated.
+Which means if you use the try with resource block, the close method will be called on the ExecutorService at the end of the block and this will wait till all the virtual threads are terminated.

 This is one example of "Structured Concurrency" where we wait for all threads started within a block to complete, so that there are no rogue runaway threads.